sourcegraph/about/blogposts/gophercon-2018-grpc-reflection-and-grpcurl.md

 ## grpcurl
   - now we can tie it all together
-  - command line tool that allows you to call methods on remote grpc services for humans: simple command line flags, json rpresentation
+  - command line tool that allows you to call methods on remote grpc services for humans: simple command line flags, JSON representation
   - there's a command line tool like this in the grpc repo but doesn't support streaming
   - not just a command line tool, but also a package that simplifies construction of other command line clients
   - grpcurl allows you to list services, find symbols, create descriptors from reflection or from sources